DenisNovac/databases-learn/database-fundamentals/004 b-tree/001 b-tree.md

 - leaf nodes are linked so it helps the range queries;
 - keys of internal nodes are duplicated somewhere in leaf nodes to have it's value *somewhere*, or else it would be impossible to fetch data of internal nodes;
   - basically internal nodes are search-only and leaf nodes could be read for actual data.

+## With SSD

+Tree rebalancing kills SSD.
+But there is Rocks DB which uses LSM trees which are append-only and optimized for SSDs.